Osmosis1497/phi-notes-obssidian/src/site/notes/Teaching/Lectures/Outlines/EPISTE-01-Introduction-Lecture-v1.0-SU23.md

 	- *justification,* and
 	- *truth*.
 - In doing conceptual analysis, theorists actively endeavor to come up with counterexamples to a proposed definition.
 A **counterexample** is a case that illustrates that a statement, definition, or argument is flawed.
-- ==If a counterexample works to defeat an analysis, then theorists will amend the analysis, offer a new definition, and the process starts over again. == See [[]]
+- ==If a counterexample works to defeat an analysis, then theorists will amend the analysis, offer a new definition, and the process starts over again. ==

 ### Truth